 The partnership is part of Headcount’s larger Good To Vote campaign, which has seen other influencers like Michael Stevens and Jack Douglass undertaking various challenges — shaving their beards or previewing forthcoming series, for instance — in order to encourage their fans to register.

-Already, Headcount says the campaign has been a record-shattering success, driving 10,000 new voter registrations within the first hour of launch, and 23,000 people to verify that they had already registered within that same time frame.
-And as of today at 11 am ET, Headcount says the numbers for registrations and verifications have reached 82,000 and 212,000, respectively — making it the organization’s largest campaign to date.
+Already, Headcount says the campaign has been a record-shattering success, driving 10,000 new voter registrations within the first hour of launch on September 29, and 23,000 people to verify that they had already registered within that same time frame.
+And as of today at 11 am ET on September 30, Headcount says the numbers for registrations and verifications have reached 82,000 and 212,000, respectively — making it the organization’s largest campaign to date.
 This is a huge win, Headcount says, given that millennials and Gen Z (Dobrik’s predominant audience) make up 37% of all eligible voters, though they are drastically under-registered.